 Abstract: This paper aims to assess undergraduate students' satisfaction within the Arab International University (AIU).
 The results were addressed by conducting a questionnaire to a total of 228 of the undergraduate students of AIU, and by undertaken 8 interviews with the librarians involved to understand users' expectations and requirements of the AIU.
 The findings showed: a) a statistical significance of students' ability to find and use the information; b) a relationship between students' expectations and received materials; c) students were satisfied with library services' quality in terms of accessibility; d) a relationship between providing the newest and valuable collections and students' satisfaction; e) the most difficulties facing students were a lack of time and the ability to visit libraries; and f) the main services for students were borrowing books and references services.
-Furthermore, the findings illustrate statistical significance between students' profiles and their satisfactions was indicated in terms of selecting the information resources.
+Furthermore, the findings illustrate statistically important differentiations on the satisfaction level on library collections between participants and faculties.
+A statistical significance between students' profiles and their satisfactions was indicated in terms of selecting the information resources.

-Keywords: Arab International University (AIU), Learning environment, Library service quality, Students' satisfaction and expectations
+Keywords: ArabInternationalUniversity (AIU), Learning environment, Library service quality, Students' satisfaction and expectations